ubclaunchpad/LP-website/CONTRIBUTING.md

 This means that when your changes are merged to `master`, your contribution will automatically be deployed!

 Also note that individual pull requests also get their own preview deployment - Netlify will comment on your pull request with a link to the preview.
 This is useful for reviewing changes!

+## Structuring Content

+* Any folders deeper than the top-level documents (such as `handbook/`, `resources/`) should not have a dedicated README in its folder - instead, a "table of contents" of the directory should be placed in one of the top-level documents' READMEs.
+  * For example, the contents of `resources/project-management` are listed in `resources/README.md` and *not* `resources/project-management/README.md`.